zeropaper/x-loader-simulation/README.md

 - Create the `index.js`, `style.scss` and an `index.html` file.
   In your HTML file, instead of including `index.js`, you will use `bundle.js`
   Don't forget to add a link tag to load `style.css` (not `style.scss`!).
-- Install browserify, jshint, mkdirp and cp with npm using the command `npm i --save-dev browserify mkdirp cp`
+- Install browserify, jshint, mkdirp and cp with npm using the command `npm i --save-dev node-sass browserify mkdirp cp`
 - In your `package.json` add a `script` called `prebuild` with `mkdirp docs && cp index.html docs/`.
 - Again, in your `package.json`, add a `script` called `build` with `browserify index.js -o docs/bundle.js && node-sass style.scss docs/style.css`.
 - Run the following command to create the `bundle.js` file: `npm run build`.